web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 Note that timeouts generally need to be a few seconds long in order to produce stable results in all test environments.
 However, the use of timeouts should be avoided whenever possible in favor of event-driven approaches.
 Prefer to wait for an event (e.g., `load`, `DOMContentLoaded`, or custom events) to indicate readiness, or use two `requestAnimationFrame` calls to ensure rendering steps have completed.
 These alternatives improve reliability and consistency across different environments.

 In some cases, such as reftests that compare frames after a specific animation duration (e.g., APNG tests), use of `step_timeout()` may be acceptable.
-When doing so, consider documenting the reason, and ensure the timeout is whitelisted if required.
+When doing so, consider documenting the reason
 For [single page tests](#single-page-tests), [step_timeout](#step_timeout) is also available as a global function.